 Moss balls are round in shape and look impressive.
-They are actually algae, clumped together, and form squishy balls.
+They are actually algae, clumped together, and forming squishy balls.
 Moss balls are very straightforward to maintain and perfect for beginners.

-Moss balls grow very slow, but usually, they grow healthy.
+Moss balls grow very slowly, but usually, they grow healthy.
 Moss balls can establish a healthy aquarium environment as they are capable of absorbing nitrate and producing oxygen.

 Frogbits are floating aquatic plants, and they have Lily pad-shaped leaves.
 These plants are also perfect nitrate remover and can establish a healthy aquatic environment.
 But these plants grow very fast and require trimming.
 Like all other floating plants, they have a unique aesthetic appeal.